 And what are homes doing in Stapleton?
 The average time on the market was eight days.
 Eight.
 Days.
 We are indeed dealing with a hot market in the Stapleton Denver area.
 But, don’t panic, here are a few tips to help you navigate through this sellers’ market.

 #1 Get pre-qualified for your mortgage.

 This is very important.
-In this hot market forget even seeing a house without being pre-qualified.
+In this hot market, forget even seeing a house without being pre-qualified.
 Start the process there.
 Here are a few things to think about when deciding to buy.
-You need to know exactly how much you can afford because you may have to submit bids over the asking price.
+You need to know exactly how much you can afford because you may have to submit bids above the asking price.
 You must know the maximum price you can pay.
 And by pay, I mean afford.
 You will most likely get into a bidding war, so look at homes that are under your top price.
-When hiring a mortgage broker, look for someone who has been in this market for years because they know how to help you look best in the eyes of the seller.
+When hiring a mortgage broker, look for someone in this market for years because they know how to help you look best in the eyes of the seller.

 #2 Hire the best real estate agent

-This is not the time to let your friend, the one you got their real estate license on a whim last week and has never had a sale, help you.
-You must find a qualified agent, with a few years under their belt in this market.
-If you aren’t sure who to hire, just give us a call and we are happy to refer an awesome agent to you.
-Your agent is going to help you get the right house for you, not just any house.
+This is not the time to let your friend, the one who got their real estate license on a whim last week and has never had a sale, help you.
+You must find a qualified agent with a few years under their belt in this market.
+If you aren’t sure who to hire, just give us a call and we are happy to find a real estate agent.
+Your agent is going to help find the right house for you, not just any house.
 You may feel the pressure to jump on anything available because the market is so short on inventory.
 The right agent will help steer you into a home you will love and be happy with.

 And a reminder if you are buying new.
 The agent at the office works for the home builder, not you.
 Get your own agent.